boechat107/boechat107.github.io/_posts/2016-05-06-spark-with-docker-quick-start.md

     jupyter/all-spark-notebook
 ```

-This command launches a container with a Jupyter notebook to accessed by the port
+This command launches a container with a Jupyter notebook accessible by the port
 8888 and mounts the current directory (note `$PWD`) onto `/home/jovyan/work/data`
 inside the container.
 All files inside the current directory will be available for
 your notebooks.
 Access `localhost:8888` with your browser to check if Jupyter is